 Gustau Camps-Valls (IEEE Fellow'18, ELLIS Fellow, IEEE Distinguished lecturer, PhD in Physics) is a Full professor in Electrical Engineering and head of the Image and Signal Processing (ISP) group, http://isp.uv.es, at the Universitat de València.
 His research is related to statistical learning for modeling and understanding the Earth and climate systems.

-Francisco is a Research Scientist working at DeepMind in the Deep Learning Team.
-His research is focused on statistical machine learning, specially probabilistic modeling, approximate inference, gradient estimation, generative models, and applications of machine learning to signal processing and mathematics.
+Francisco is a Research Scientist working at DeepMind in the Data Efficient and Bayesian Learning Team.
+His research is focused on statistical machine learning, specially probabilistic modeling, approximate inference, generative models, and applications of machine learning to signal processing, mathematics, and computer science.
 Before joining DeepMind, Francisco was a Postdoctoral Research Scientist in the Department of Computer Science at Columbia University and in the Engineering Department at the University of Cambridge, where he held a Marie-Sklodowska Curie fellowship in the context of the E.U.
 Horizon 2020 program.
 He completed his Ph.D. and M.Sc. from the University Carlos III in Madrid.

 I am a full Professor on Machine Learning at the Department of Computer Science of Saarland University in Saarbrücken (Germany), and Adjunct Faculty at MPI for Software Systems in Saarbrücken (Germany).
 I am a fellow of the European Laboratory for Learning and Intelligent Systems ( ELLIS), where I am part of the Robust Machine Learning Program and of the Saarbrücken Artificial Intelligence & Machine learning (Sam) Unit.